Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-ping/README.md

 ## Overview

 Checks whether PHP-FPM is alive by fetching its ping monitoring page.
-Returns OK if FPM responds with the expected "pong" reply.
+Alerts when the reply differs from the expected "pong", at the level `--severity` sets.

 **Important Notes:**